Erythropoietin: Biosimilars

 In December 2007, Retacrit and Silapo (both epoetin zeta) were approved for use in the European Union.

 Usage as doping product

-As a performance-enhancing drug, EPO has been banned since the early 1990s, but a first test was not available until the 2000 Summer Olympics.
+As a performance-enhancing drug, EPO has been banned since the early 1990s, but a test was not available until the 2000 Summer Olympics.
 Before this test was available, some athletes were sanctioned after confessing to having used EPO, for example in the Festina affair, when a car with doping products for the Festina cycling team was found.

 The first doping test in cycling was used in the 2001 La Flèche Wallonne.
 The first rider to test positive in that race was Bo Hamburger, although he was later acquitted because his B-sample was not conclusive.

 The U.S. Postal Service Pro Cycling Team, under the leadership of Lance Armstrong and Johan Bruyneel, ran a sophisticated doping program that lasted for many years during the late 1990s and early 2000s.
 Erythropoietin was a common substance used by the cyclists.

-A 2007 study showed that EPO has a significant effect on exercise performance, but a 2017 study showed that the effects of EPO administered to amateur cyclists was not distinguishable from a placebo.